 The Kansas Water Research Coordination Workgroup met several times in 2017 to identify research areas on which to focus efforts.
 Three broad research categories were defined and the top three areas of focus were selected for prioritization.

-The areas that will be addressed first include streambank stabilization effectiveness, irrigation technologies and harmful algal blooms (HABs).
+The areas that have been addressed first include streambank stabilization effectiveness, irrigation and crop genetics research and harmful algal blooms (HABs).
 Small research coordination teams focusing on each of these areas have been convened to meet and discuss the needs for future research.
-Other research areas (e.g. sorghum, wheat genetics, produced water, etc.) will be the focus of future research coordination efforts.

 Ultimately, the objective of these meetings is to provide an opportunity for subject matter experts to work together to identify gaps in the research and existing data, determine what is needed to fill those gaps, foster better collaboration among the state’s institutions, and maximize funding opportunities.